 The fishery element is interesting.
-His grand son in law possible Timothy O’Donovan was clearly independently wealthy building a fine mansion at O’Donovan’s Cove, Durrus.
+One of his grand daughters married Timothy O’Donovan was clearly independently wealthy building a fine mansion at O’Donovan’s Cove, Durrus.
 In his written evidence to the Fishing enquiry in Bantry 1836 he has a remarkable grasp of the fishing business.
 There are various historical references to branches of the O’Donovan family being involved as investors in the fishing business in the 18th century.

 He bequeaths the estate to his son a Doctor.
 Rickard Donovan’s father was a Doctor in Clonakilty.

 Various branches of the family are referred to here:

 The scholar Dr. John O’Donovan also had this name in his extended family.

 For his researches:

 (confirmed lines of descent are written in black text, probable but unconfirmed lines of descent in

 1. Frances E. H. Jervois m.
 Maurice Hewson.